Rivington Heritage Trust

-Rivington Heritage Trust, an arm of United Utilities, was formed 1997 to obtain charitable funding for United Utilities to enable the company to reduce costs of its statutory obligations to upkeep and maintain its Rivington property.
+Rivington Heritage Trust, was formed 1997 to obtain charitable funding for United Utilities to enable the company to upkeep and maintain its Rivington property.

 Previously known as the United Utilities Heritage Foundation, it aims to preserve the Terraced Gardens at Rivington, Lancashire, England and is incorporated with charitable aims to "To consult with stakeholders on the use and development of Rivington Terraced Gardens for the benefit of the public and the environment."
-The objectives are to conserve, preserve, maintain, protect and enhance for the benefit of the public land and structures of outstanding natural beauty or of historic or architecture", its headquarters have remained the United Utilities Head Office at Warrington, the freeholder of land it manages.
+The objectives are to conserve, preserve, maintain, protect and enhance for the benefit of the public land and structures of outstanding natural beauty or of historic or architecture".

 History

 1997–2000: Blue Planet Scheme

 A group of employees of the water company in 1997 under the direction of their employer United Utilities formed a scheme for Lever Park which would have overturned the Liverpool Corporation Act 1902, which created Lever Park, enshrining in law that the corporation and its successors shall manage Lever Park, named after Leverhulme and keep open the park for the "free and uninterrupted enjoyment of the people of his native town of Bolton".

 The scheme would have allowed the company to gain access to money from the Heritage Lottery Fund and Millennium Fund.
 United Utilities originally applied for £15 million in funding for 'Blue Planet Park' but had its plans rejected for funding by the Millennium Commission.
 The trusts originally planned to take over all of Lever Park including Rivington Pike, plans were opposed by six regional MPs and were met with huge local opposition.
 Among issues raised by the public were fears that Music festivals would be held and visitors charged admission, the water company assured the public that would never happen.
 Den Dover was the Constituency Member of parliament serving for the Conservatives, then in government and raised concerns that the bill presented to parliament would give the water company too much power, he feared public access could be restricted and fee's for entry charged.
 He opposed the plans and the Water company were forced to withdraw their bill in parliament in July 1997, known as the Lever Park Act, where it met with opposition.
 The trust abandoned the plans by 1998 after considerable local opposition.